ccmywish/chlog/README.md

 ## What a good Changelog looks like?

-To see what [a good Changelog](./A_GOOD_CHANGELOG.md) `chlog` can help to generate all through command line without your editing.
+See what [a good Changelog](./A_GOOD_CHANGELOG.md) `chlog` can help to generate all through command line without your editing.

-And you can see how `chlog` help to maintain this `chlog`'s [own Changelog](./CHANGELOG.md).
+See how `chlog` help to maintain [its own Changelog](./CHANGELOG.md).

 <br>

 ## Why?

+See why I made this project rather than use existing tool from [CHANGELOG.md](./CHANGELOG.md) `Initialize` part.

 See why you should [keep a changelog](https://github.com/olivierlacan/keep-a-changelog).

-And to see why I made this project rather than use existing tool from [CHANGELOG.md](./CHANGELOG.md)'s `Initialize` part.

 <br>

 ## Usage

+Notice:
-You can always manually add more info to your Changelog, as `chlog` is only a helper. see [CHANGELOG.md](./CHANGELOG.md) for example.
+1. You can always manually add/change info to your Changelog.

-Notice: The log's category order is keep.
+2. The log's category order is keep.

 ```bash
 $ chlog